jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) If the Electoral Commission believes that any person has committed an offence specified in this subpart, the Electoral Commission must report the facts on which that belief is based to the New Zealand Police.
 (2) Subsection (1) does not apply if the Electoral Commission considers that the offence is so inconsequential that there is no public interest in reporting those facts to the New Zealand Police.

-### 206Q Return of party's election expenses and return of party’s allocation expenses to be publicly available
+### 206Q Return of party’s election expenses and return of party’s allocation expenses to be publicly available
-(1) The Electoral Commission may publish, in any manner that the Electoral Commission considers appropriate, every return and every accompanying auditor's report filed under section 206I or 206IA.
-(2) During the public inspection period, the Electoral Commission must make available for public inspection a copy of every return and report referred to in subsection (1).
+During the public inspection period, the Electoral Commission must ensure that the following are publicly available (free of charge) on the Electoral Commission’s internet site:
-(3) The Electoral Commission may make inspection under subsection (2) subject to the payment of any charges that may be made under the Official Information Act 1982.
+  (a) a return filed under section 206I; and
+  (b) an auditor’s report obtained under section 206L accompanying the return referred to in paragraph (a); and (c) a return filed under section 206IA; and
+  (d) an auditor’s report obtained under section 206LA accompanying the return referred to in paragraph (c).

 ### 206R Unlawful use of public money not validated
 Nothing in this subpart validates any use of public money that would otherwise be unlawful.